 Maybe it began with a tickle in your throat or a stuffy nose.
-The next morning, you wake up coughing and sneezing, and are faced a serious dilemma: to work or not to work?
+The next morning, you wake up coughing and sneezing, and are faced with a serious dilemma: to work or not to work?

-Find out what symptoms to look for to know when you’re contagious, and learn when it’s important to play it safe and stay home.
+Find out what symptoms to look for to know when you’re contagious, and when it’s important to play it safe and stay home.

 Before you decide whether to go to work, it’s important to assess what might be causing your symptoms.
-If you are suffering from a sore throat, runny nose, and general feeling of exhaustion, but don’t have a fever, you could have a common cold, the flu, seasonal allergies, or a different virus altogether.
+If you’re suffering from a sore throat, runny nose, and general feeling of exhaustion, but don’t have a fever, you could have a common cold, the flu, seasonal allergies, or a different virus altogether.

 |Cough||Often (moderate)||Often (severe)||Sometimes|